 Philip is a blogger who hopes to inform and inspire people to go green in their lives.
-He highlights local events and rewards that one can gain by being more responsible to the environment.
+He highlights local events and rewards that one can gain by being more responsive to the environment.
 Also, he hopes to create a greater awareness concerning global issues and the essential matters the governments must do to combat the effects of climate change.

 Angela Merkel is quite vocal in matters of climate change and an advocate of green living on a global stage.
 She stands among the few with a grasp of what failed humanity means and an avid player remaining to hammer out the 1997 Kyoto global warming agreement.
 Under her leadership, Germany is spearheading climate change policies.
 The country wants 40% cuts within 13 years without resorting to nuclear power.